papio2312/Prersonal-Project/README.md

 # Prersonal-Project
-Some personal stuff created using java some titles are in greek, so if you have questions about them, i'll be happy to answer.
+Some personal stuff i've created using java.
+Some titles are in greek, so if you have questions about them, i'll be happy to answer.
 Have fun and keep coding. :)